-PERMITTED ONLY ON MATS / GRASS / RUBBER TRACKS RULE PERMITTED ON ANY APPROPRIATE SURFACE Partner Stunts Cheer Only A. A single base supports a top person with only one hand.
-(This stunt is illegal for dance) 3-4-7 Partner Stunts Cheer A. All other partner stunts not specifically limited to mats, grass or rubber tracks.
+PERMITTED ONLY ON MATS / GRASS / RUBBER TRACKS RULE PERMITTED ON ANY APPROPRIATE SURFACE Partner Stunts Cheer Only A. A single base supports a top person with only one arm/hand.
+(This stunt is illegal for dance) 2-4-7 Partner Stunts Cheer A. All other partner stunts not specifically limited to mats, grass or rubber tracks.
 Tosses Cheer Only Toss: Throwing motion; bases' hands under top's feet; starts below shoulder level.
 (Tosses are illegal for dance.)
-3-5-3 Release Stunts Cheer Release Stunt: Top person becomes free of contact from all personnel on the performing surface.
+2-5-3 Release Stunts Cheer Release Stunt: Top person becomes free of contact from all personnel on the performing surface.
 Cradle Dismounts Cheer Only A. From Tosses (Tosses are illegal for dance.)
-3-5-3d 4-7-6 Cradle Dismounts Cheer & Dance A. All cradles that are not from tosses.
-(Twisting cradles are illegal for dance.)
+2-5-3d Dismount Rule 7 for Dance Cradle Dismounts Cheer & Dance A. All cradles that are not from tosses.
 Tumbling Cheer & Dance A. Airborne twisting tumbling except for round-offs & aerial cartwheels.
-3-8-6 4-8-6 Tumbling Cheer & Dance A. Non-airborne tumbling B. Non-twisting airborne tumbling C. Round-offs; aerial cartwheels
+2-8-6 3-8-6 Tumbling Cheer & Dance A. Non-airborne tumbling B. Non-twisting airborne tumbling C. Round-offs; aerial cartwheels

-Dance - Props as Bases - Height & Dimension Chart Restrictions for Props Used as Bases in Dance/Drill/Pom
+Props as Bases - Height & Dimension Chart